 Traditional Dental Bridges

-- Traditional bridges can be used when you have natural teeth on both sides of the gap created by your missing tooth.
+- It can be used when you have natural teeth on both sides of the gap left due to missing teeth.

 Cantilever Dental Bridges